CS2103JAN2017-T09-B3/main/docs/UserGuide.md

    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
 5. Refer to the [Features](#2-features) section below for details of each command.<br>

+### Getting Started

+In this guide, we will guide you through all the features by the following list.

+      1. Help
+      2. Add a task
+      3. Select a task
+      4. Edit a task
+      5. Find a task
+      6. Delete a task
+      7. Clear all tasks
+      8. Undo a previous command
+      9. Exit program

 ## 2. Features